Vahid-Kosari/fenjan_website/ReadME.md

 This project has been renovated using Django and JavaScript to create this web application interface.

+# Distinctiveness and Complexity

+Fenjan (meaning "cup" in Persian) symbolizes the essence of this project: offering users a personalized experience while they enjoy a cup of their favorite drink.
+The Fenjan project allows users to provide their keywords and email address to initiate a web scraping process (currently focused on LinkedIn), organize the results in a structured format, and send the relevant findings directly to their email.

+To achieve this, users are offered a free trial period of three days, during which they can receive results via email.
+After the trial, users can request registration under preferred conditions to gain full access, including emailed reports and a personalized user panel for a specified duration.

+### Security Measures

+The credentials for accessing LinkedIn's API and the email service used for sending results are securely stored in a local `.env` file to prevent exposure through the source code.

+### Backend Infrastructure

+To manage user access and ensure timely updates, Redis and Celery are utilized for task scheduling and background job management.
+These tools help keep the application scalable and responsive.

+### Data Extraction and Processing

+Initially, I experimented with ASGI modules and the Llama3 model to format the scraped data.
+However, due to unsatisfactory results, I conducted an in-depth analysis of LinkedIn's site structure.
+This manual process took significant time and effort to understand the layout and extract relevant, structured data.
+The focus is on identifying posts with application links, avoiding unrelevant links and posts, and repackaging the extracted content into a readable, user-friendly HTML format.

+### Email Delivery

+The prepared HTML reports are sent to users via email using Python's `smtplib` and `EmailMessage` libraries, ensuring a seamless delivery process.

+### User Interface and Design

+The website's appearance is crafted with attention to both desktop and mobile versions.
+AI-generated images enhance the visual appeal, while Figma was used to design the layout for an optimal user experience across different devices.
+As the interface is designed minimally, employing Javascript was not the case and not used enough.

 ## How to Run the Fenjan Project

 Follow these steps to set up and run the Fenjan project: